 - Box – Saved $: Here you can write how much you saved.
 You can get this by calculating the difference between the Normal Price and the Spent $.

-- And after Friday you can calculate the total spendings and the total savings.
+- And then at the bottom you can calculate the total spendings and the total savings.

 PSST!
 I’VE COLLECTED IN MY AMAZON IDEAS LISTS ALL MY FAVORITE (AFFORDABLE) QUALITY PRODUCTS THAT WON’T TURN INTO CLUTTER.

 Sign up and get a gift every Saturday!

 I keep most of my free and pretty printables (planner pages, calendars, worksheets etc.) in the SaturdayGift Printables Library.